depletionmode/divination/README.rst

 Installation
 ------------

+* Python module

 The python module is available off PyPI:

     pip install divination

+* Kernel module

 The required kernel module can be built by installing VS, SDK + WDK and running msbuild under the `native/driver <native/driver>`_ directory from within the VS Developer Command Prompt.

+Please **do not (non-test) sign** this kernel module; we do not want to further enable attackers!
+Unless a restrictive DeviceGuard policy is employed, enabling testsigning should be sufficient to allow the driver to run:

+    bcdedit /set testsigning on ; shutdown -f -t 0 -r

 Usage
 -----